yasirkula/UnityBezierSolution/.github/README.md

 ## ABOUT

 This asset is a means to create bezier splines in editor and/or during runtime: splines can be created and edited visually in the editor, or by code during runtime.
+It is built upon *Catlike Coding*'s spline tutorial: https://catlikecoding.com/unity/tutorials/curves-and-splines/

 ## INSTALLATION